CBD for hot flashes

 In what form can CBD be used to relieve hot flashes?

 CBD (cannabidiol) is available in various forms, from dietary supplements, aromatic oils, smoking products to medically approved products.
-However, for the targeted treatment of menopausal complaints such as hot flashes, the choice of application form is crucial, as it significantly influences effect, safety, and tolerability.
+However, for the targeted treatment of menopausal complaints such as hot flashes, the choice of application form is crucial as it significantly influences effect, safety, and tolerability.

-Particularly noteworthy are CBD vaginal suppositories, such as those available with CANNEFF® VAG SUP, as they allow targeted, safe, and medically tested application.
+Particularly noteworthy are CBD vaginal suppositories, such as those available with CANNEFF® VAG SUP, as they allow targeted, safe, and medically tested use.
 Please note that CANNEFF suppositories contain a patented combination of CBD and hyaluronic acid and are not comparable to homemade or other CBD suppositories.

 |